-As proposed, Rule 2520(b) and (c) would be amended to provide that the amount of initial and maintenance margin required for long and short SFCs held in a securities account shall be 20 percent of the current market value of such SFC.
-In doing so, this would essentially make margin requirements for SFCs consistent with the margin requirements for comparable exchange-traded options contracts, which are premium plus 20 percent of the underlying securities.
+As proposed, NASD Rule 2520(b) and (c) would be amended to provide that the amount of initial and maintenance margin required for long and short SFCs held in a securities account shall be 20 percent of the current market value of such SFC.
+In doing so, NASD believes this would essentially make margin requirements for SFCs consistent with the margin requirements for comparable exchange-traded options contracts, which are premium plus 20 percent of the underlying securities.

-Rule 2520(e)(6) ("Broker/Dealer Accounts") is being amended to permit introducing broker/dealers trading SFCs to deduct from their proprietary accounts the amount of any deficiency between the equity in the account and the haircut requirements pursuant to Rule 15c3-1 under the Act ("Net Capital Rule")10 in computing the net capital of the member, in lieu of collecting margin.
+NASD Rule 2520(e)(6) ("Broker/Dealer Accounts") is being amended to permit introducing broker/dealers trading SFCs to deduct from their proprietary accounts the amount of any deficiency between the equity in the account and the haircut requirements pursuant to Rule 15c3-1 under the Act ("Net Capital Rule") 15 in computing the net capital of the member, in lieu of collecting margin.

-Rule 2520(f)(11) ("Customer Margin Rules Relating to Security Futures"), is a new provision that will provide that transactions in SFCs in a securities account be subject to all other provisions of Rule 2520, including 2520(f)(8)(B) ("Day Trading").
-Excluded from the margin requirements of the Rule are arrangements between a creditor and a borrower, whereby the borrower is defined as an "Exempted Person" under Rule $401(a)(9)^{11}$ under the Act, and Rule $43(a)(9)^{12}$ under the CEA.
-SFCs transacted in a futures account would not be subject to the requirements of Rule 2520.
+NASD Rule 2520(f)(11) ("Customer Margin Rules Relating to Security Futures") is a new provision that will provide that transactions in SFCs in a securities account be subject to all other provisions of NASD Rule 2520, including Rule 2520(f)(8)(B) ("Day Trading'').
+Excluded from the margin requirements of the Rule are arrangements between a creditor and a borrower, whereby the borrower is defined as an "Exempted Person" under Rule 401(a)(9) 16 of the Act, and Rule 41.43(a)(9) 17 under the Commodity Exchange Act.
+SFCs transacted in a futures account would not be subject to the requirements of NASD Rule 2520.